yihong1120/Construction-Hazard-Detection/README.md

    - `detect_no_safety_vest_or_helmet`: Detects if a person is not wearing a safety vest or helmet.
 This is essential for monitoring compliance with safety gear requirements on sites where such equipment is mandatory for personnel protection.
    - `detect_near_machinery_or_vehicle`: Detects if a person is dangerously close to machinery or vehicles.
 This helps prevent accidents caused by close proximity to heavy equipment or moving vehicles, often encountered in construction sites or industrial areas.
    - `detect_in_restricted_area`: Detects if a person has entered a restricted or controlled area.
 Restricted areas may be dangerous for untrained personnel or may contain sensitive equipment, so this setting aids in controlling access to such zones.

+- `work_start_hour`: Specifies the hour (in 24-hour format) when the system should start monitoring the video stream.
+This allows monitoring to be restricted to active work hours, reducing unnecessary processing outside the defined timeframe (e.g., `7` for 7:00 AM).

+- `work_end_hour`: Specifies the hour (in 24-hour format) when the system should stop monitoring the video stream.
+Monitoring will cease after this time to optimise resource usage (e.g., `18` for 6:00 PM).

+   Together, `work_start_hour` and `work_end_hour` define the monitoring period during a day.
+For 24-hour monitoring, set `work_start_hour` to `0` and `work_end_hour` to `24`.

+- `store_in_redis`: A boolean value that determines whether to store processed frames and associated detection data in Redis.
+If `True`, the system will save the data to a Redis database for further use, such as real-time monitoring or integration with other services.
+If `False`, no data will be saved in Redis.

 <br>